simonvomeyser/simple-web-dev/resources/markdown/use-env-variables-in-laravel-envoy.md

 </div>

-You now are able to create a deploy script that uses Variables from your `.env` file via the `env()` helper!
+You now are able to create a deployment script that uses variables from your `.env` file via the `env()` helper!

-Keep in mind, that inside the `@task ... @endtask` block we have to use Blade-style syntax to use variables, when defining the `@servers` we use pure PHP:
+Keep in mind, that inside the `@task ... @endtask` block we have to use Blade-style, when defining the `@servers` we use pure PHP:

 <div v-pre>